-Like so many others, Halloween is one of those holidays where we throw caution to the wind and stuff our faces with gobs of treats.
+Like so many other holidays, Halloween is one of those times when it’s easy to throw caution to the wind and stuff our faces with gobs of sugar.
 On the one hand, who doesn’t love an excuse to dress up like a cat and play with pumpkins?
 On the other hand, chowing down on ultra-processed, sugar-packed candy is a one-way ticket to cavities, hormone imbalances and a mean case of the grumps.
-Conventional candy is loaded with artificial colours, natural flavours, refined sugars and hydrogenated oils.
+Conventional candy is loaded with artificial colours, ‘natural’ flavours, refined sugars and hydrogenated oils.
 The good news?
 There are plenty of homemade healthy Halloween treat options!

 But What About the Kids?

-There may have once been a time where Halloween was the one time of year where kids ate junk.
+There may have once been a time when Halloween was the one time of year that kids ate junk.
 Now, treats are everywhere.
-Birthday parties, school events, chocolate or candy from well-meaning grocery stores or local businesses, sports and activities, the list goes on.
+Birthday parties, school events, chocolate or candy from well-meaning grocery stores or local businesses, sports and activities – the list goes on.
 Even the ‘healthy snacks‘ are basically treats.

 Excess sugar in our children’s diets is linked to obesity, cardiovascular disease risk, dental cavities and can affect their mental health.
 This probably isn’t news to you – the dangers of excess sugar have been making headlines for years.
 It’s time to stop the processed candy cycle and there’s no time like the present!

-Instead of stocking up on store-bought candy this year, try making these healthy treats for yourself and the kiddos instead.
+Instead of stocking up on store-bought candy, try making these healthy treats for yourself and your family.